achillebourgault/Web-Mobile-React-template/README.md

-# 📱 React / React native Starter Kit
+# 📱 React / React Native Starter Kit

+An easy way to init a new Web / Mobile application with default features.

 ### Features